marijnh/Eloquent-JavaScript/04_data.md

 {{index string}}

-We could get creative with strings—after all, strings can be any length, so we can put a lot of data into them—and use `"2 3 5 7 11"` as our representation.
+We could get creative with strings—after all, strings can have any length, so we can put a lot of data into them—and use `"2 3 5 7 11"` as our representation.
 But this is awkward.
 You'd have to somehow extract the digits and convert them back to numbers to access them.